-Dependencies: FDP_ACF.1 Security attribute based access control hardware access control to each Special Function Register.
+The Access Control Policy shall be enforced by implementing hardware access control to each Special Function Register.
 For every access the CPU mode is used to determine if the access shall be granted or denied.
 In addition, in User Mode and Firmware Mode the access rights to the Special Function Registers related to hardware components are provided by the MMU Segment Table and the Special Function Registers to configure the Firmware firewall.
 A denied read or write access triggers an exception.
 The read and/or write access to a Special Function Register may be not allowed depending on the function of the register or on the CPU mode to enforce the access control policy or ensure a secure operation.